A practical guide on how to automate Freshdesk (and save hours every week)

 Before we jump in, let’s get a few things in order.
 The whole process is pretty simple, but having these items ready will make it go even smoother.

-• A Freshdesk account: You’ll need one of the paid plans (like Growth, Pro, or Enterprise) to access most of the automation features we’re talking about.
-The really advanced routing stuff is usually on the higher-tier plans.
+A Freshdesk account: You'll need one of the paid plans (like Growth, Pro, or Enterprise) to access most of the automation features we're talking about.
+The advanced routing options are conveniently tiered within these plans.

-• A gut check on your workflows: Take a minute to think about your team’s biggest time-wasters.
-What are the most common questions you get that make you want to bang your head on the desk?
+A gut check on your workflows: Take a minute to think about your team’s biggest time-wasters.
+What are the most common questions you get that take up the most time?
 How do you decide who gets which ticket?
 Knowing your main pain points will give you a clear idea of what to automate first.

 A step-by-step guide to automating Freshdesk

-We’ll kick things off with the basic automation features that come with Freshdesk, then move on to the more powerful AI-driven stuff that can handle the really tricky tasks.
+We’ll kick things off with the solid automation features that come with Freshdesk, then move on to the more powerful AI-driven stuff that can handle the really tricky tasks.

 Step 1: Set up rules for new tickets